- Free version: 7-day trial

 - Best features: Well-designed, stable and powerful, excellent design tools, numerous templates, awesome flexibility, etc.

-BEST FOR ADOBE CREATIVE CLOUD USERS
+ADOBE CREATIVE CLOUD USERS

 - Stable and powerful